-Just soak your ground or whole flax seeds in water.
-Then mix with a seasoning.
+- Just soak your ground or whole flax seeds in water (at least 45 minutes).

-You can make a savory low carb cracker with an Italian or Mexican flavor with the seasonings that you decide to use in this recipe.
+You can turn this recipe into a savory low carb cracker by using an Italian or Mexican seasoning that you create yourself or already have available in your pantry.

 Low Carb Crackers